Khairin Nadim

-Khairin Nadim bin Rahim (born 8 May 2004) is a Singaporean professional footballer who plays as a right winger for Liga Portugal 2 club Vizela.
+Khairin Nadim bin Rahim (born 8 May 2004) is a Singaporean professional footballer who plays as a right winger for Singapore Premier League club Hougang United on loan from Lion City Sailors.
 He was part of Goal Singapore's NxGn 2020 list as one of the country's biggest talents.

 At 16 years and 194 days, Khairin became the youngest Singapore Premier League goalscorer of all time with his opening goal against Tampines Rovers on 17 November 2020 where he also become the youngest player ever to score five goals in the history of the league at 16 years old.
 At 15 years and 298 days, Khairin Nadim is the third youngest Singapore Premier League debutant ever.

 Club career

 Young Lions

 Khairin signed for Young Lions in 2020.
 He made his professional debut on 1 March 2020 in a 1–4 lost against Hougang United when he was substituted in the 75th minute.
 At 15 years and 298 days old, he became the youngest ever debutant in Singapore Premier League history before the record was broken on 31 March 2023 by Lion City Sailors player Nathan Mao at 15 years and 5 days old.

 Khairin then became the second-youngest player to score in Singapore's professional football league in the Young Lions' 3–1 lost to Tampines in the same year, missing Singapore captain Hariss Harun’s record by just 20 days.
 Khairin continued his fine progress and broke yet another record when he scored against Geylang International on 20 March 2021.
 At just 16 years and 316 days old, Khairin became the youngest player ever to score five goals in Singapore Premier League eclipsing the previous record of 17 years and 102 days set by Geylang’s Zikos Chua in 2019.
 His performance at the start of the 2021 Singapore Premier League earned him the SPL 'Young Player of the Month' award in March 2021.